HowProgrammingWorks/InversionOfControl/interfaceWrapper/en/README.md

 5. Now should detect do we have `callback` argument as a last argument of function call, we can do that by `typeof()` comparing to `function`.
-If we have `callback`, we need to wrap it too, so pass ours function instead of `callback` and then call ariginal `callback` from this function.
+If we have `callback`, we need to wrap it too, so pass ours function instead of `callback` and then call original `callback` from this function.
 6. Then we can call other functions of `fs` interface from `application.js` and try to run wrapped code.
 7. Add timers in `application.js` and make multiple calls working with files.
 So